YazanAmmar/obsidian-color-master/README.md

 The plugin comes with these hand-crafted profiles by default:

 1.  **OLED Matrix**: A true-black, high-contrast theme with vibrant green accents.
-2.  **Citrus Zest** A brilliant light theme with a clean design and stunning orange highlights for a fresh, modern look.
+2.  **Citrus Zest**: A brilliant light theme with a clean design and stunning orange highlights.
 3.  **Solarized Nebula**: A calm, low-contrast theme based on the popular "Solarized" palette.
 4.  **Cyberpunk Sunset**: A stylish dark theme with neon purple and pink highlights.
 5.  **Default**: The standard Obsidian dark theme variables.